gildasmorvan/similar2logo/README.md

 ![technical architecture of Similar2Logo](src/main/doc/img/similar2logoArchitecture.png)

 * Similar2Logo runs on a web server based on the [Spark framework](http://sparkjava.com).
-By default its uses the `8080` port.
+By default it uses the `8080` port.

 * The engine of Similar executes and probes the simulation.